Installation

 except:

-To automatically pick up unhandled exceptions with custom logic, you can provide a callback function to sys.excepthook:
+To automatically send unhandled exceptions, you can provide a callback function to sys.excepthook:

 def handle_exception(exc_type, exc_value, exc_traceback):